mohsimst/quiz/README.md

 # quiz
-Hey, I made a quiz with the help of HTML5, CSS3 &amp; JAVASCRIPT
+A Quiz project with the help of HTML5, CSS3 & JAVASCRIPT